ohpyupi/study.security-plus/authentication.md

 * A KDC (Key Distribution Center) and provides keys with certain time limits
 * Can be affected by NTP (Network Time Protocol)
 * KDC composes of Authentication Server and Ticket-granting Server
+* A preferred authentication protocol recommended by Microsoft for MS Windows networks

 ### Biometric Authentication
 * CER (Crossover Error Rate)